Any project involving ML or AI can be divided roughly into 6 phases. These are:

 Although data preparation is often a very routine process, it is arguably the most critical stage in making the whole model work great or ruining its performance.

-Most data science challenges occur during the data preparation stage.
+Most data science challenges occur during the data preparation stage, especially in big data machine learning projects.
 While entire ML project development is considered a sequential process, it is often cyclic in the real world.
 You move from data preparation to model tweaking and back to achieve the desired performance.
 The data preparation phase is one of the most significant challenges of big data analytics due to the amount of data in question.

 This article will look at top challenges that follow almost every ML project on its way to success.
 These are pretty diverse but can be divided into four big groups: